osholopa/bad-api-assignment/README.md

 Here are the instructions to get the local development environment up and running.
 The instructions are for Windows but the steps for other environments should be similar.

-This project consists of a proxy server and a front-end client that gets data from two legacy APIs via the proxy.
+This project consists of a _proxy server_ and a _front-end client_ that gets data from two legacy APIs via the proxy.
+Front-end client is served statically from the proxy

 1. Ensure [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/) are installed.
 2. Open Git Bash in the directory where you want the project to be saved.